ekieff/Project2/README.md

 #### 3. Create .env

-Create your .env file, input your secret session and api key
+Create your .env file, input your secret session and api key.
+You may also wish to use seed.js to migrate my wines into your database.

 ## Next Steps
 I'd like to add additional features to my application, like adding more wines from the API, and getting the userId from userName.